sentrychris/raspberry-pi-monitor-api/README.md

-# Raspberry Pi Monitor API
+# RaspiMon API

-A simple API for monitoring your raspberry Pi.
+A simple API for monitoring your raspberry pi.

 ## Installation